basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 demands it, while bearing in mind that other data can still be stored in Riak in an eventually consistent way.

+## Strong Consistency in Riak

+In Riak, strong consistency is applied [[using bucket types]], which enables you to specify which objects in your cluster will have strong consistency guarantees applied to them.
+In strongly consistent buckets, there are four types of atomic operations on objects:

+* **Get** operations work just as they do against non-strongly-consistent keys, but with two crucial differences:
+  1. connecting clients are guaranteed to return the most recently written value
+  2. reads on strongly consistent keys *never* return siblings
+* **Conditional put** operations write an object only if no object currently exists in that key.
+The operation will fail if the key already exists; if the key was never written or has been deleted, the operation succeeds.
+* **Conditional modify** operations are compare-and-swap (CAS) operations that succeed only if the value of a key has not changed since it was previously read.
+* **Delete** operations work just as they do against non-strongly-consistent keys.

+From the standpoint of clients connecting to Riak, there is no difference between strongly and non-strongly consistent data.
+The operations performed on objects---reads, writes, deletes, etc.---are the same, which means that the client API for strong consistency is exactly the same.

 ## How Riak Implements Strong Consistency

 Strong consistency in Riak is handled by a subsystem called